 How much gain for the different elements, affine, CIIP, etc.?
 Should be further studied if feasible.

-Study in EE.
+It was agreed to study this in in an EE.

 Technology elements beyond EE2 (12)

 Contributions in this area were discussed in sessions 15a and 16a at 2125–0115 UTC on Friday/Saturday 23/24 April 2021 (chaired by JRO except noted otherwise).